Explanation of the moodle question creation screen

 general

-"Default grade", this sets how many points this question will get.
-In moodle you should think of questions and quizzes as separate groups.
-For example, let's say you want to make a quiz that is worth 10 points.
-For example, let's say you have a quiz that is worth 10 points, and you want to set a multiple choice question.
+"Default grade", which is what this question is worth.
+It may be hard to understand what we are talking about here, so in moodle, think of the questions and the quiz as two separate groups.
+For example, let's say you have a quiz that is worth 10 points.
+You want to put a multiple choice question on the quiz.
 This is the item that sets how many points this question deserves in that quiz.

-"Do you want to number your choices?" allows you to choose whether you want to set a number, English, etc. before the choices.
+"Do you want to number the choices?" allows you to choose whether you want the choices to be prefixed with numbers, English, etc.

 answer

-Enter the content of the choice in the area marked "Choice".
+Enter the contents of the choices in the "Choice" field.

-The "grade" is the number of points that the choice has.
-This "grade" should be set to whatever the "default grade" is, which is %.
-It is important to note that you need to adjust the grade depending on whether you have a single answer or multiple answers.
+The "Grade" is the number of points for the choice.
+This "Grade" should be set to the "Default Grade" of %.
+One thing to keep in mind here is that the grade needs to be adjusted depending on whether the answer is a single answer or multiple answers.

-"Feedback" is the message that appears when you choose that option as your answer?
+Is "feedback" a message that appears when you select a choice as your answer?
 An explanation?
 Well, that's what it is.

-Click "Add 3 more choice input fields" to add more choice input fields.
+Click on "Add 3 more choice entry fields" to add more choice entry fields.

 Other settings

-It is best to think of "Multiple Attempts" as "Multiple Answers" to be precise.
-When you make a mistake in this question, you can answer it again with a hint and a point reduction.
+The "Multiple Attempts" feature is best thought of as "Multiple Answers" to be precise.
+When you make a mistake on a question, you can try to answer it again with a hint and a deduction of points.

-"Tags" is a field to set tags for management in the question bank.
+The "Tags" field allows you to set tags for the management of the issue bank.

 The many settings in moodle